Posted July 28th, 2017 at 6:38 pm by Sales Team

 A garage door has three dimensions: width, height, and thickness.
-Normally, you can find the model number on a label on the thickness part at one end of each section.
-At the factory or distribution center, when you stack doors they can easily be identified.
+Normally, you can find the model number on a sticker on the thinnest part at one end of each section.
+This means at the factory or distribution center the stacked doors can be easily identified.

 If the installer happened to leave behind the wrapping materials or the door installation guide, you may be able to find your door model there.

 Most Clopay doors have labels placed on the inside of the door, usually at the left end of the bottom or first intermediate section.
 Sometimes the sticker is at the right end of the door.
 On this label, you will find the door serial number.
-Usually, the model number of the door is embedded in the serial number, but on newer doors, it is embedded in a separate PID number, as you see in this Model 4050 below.
+Usually, the model number of the door is part of the serial number, but on newer doors, it is part of a separate PID number.
+That is the case with this Model 4050 below.

 Clopay began using this white sticker with the orange warning label in 2003, and the company still uses it.
 The serial number, designated as “S/N,” usually has 12 numbers with an additional letter.
-The PID number has 17 letters; it includes both the model number and the door size, here “8000800,” designating a door that is eight feet wide and eight feet high.
+The PID number has 17 letters, and includes both the model number and the door size.
+Here, the number is “8000800,” designating a door that is eight feet wide and eight feet high.

 The yellow sticker shown below was used from about 1998 to 2003.
 The serial numbers during those years contained 16-18 digits.
 The model numbers are usually located in the middle of the serial number as you see here in this model 4050.